olywoolsey/Notes/Semester2/COMP1511-DiscreteMathmatics/Graph Theory.md

 #COMP1511
 [K.H.Rosen Discrete Mathematics and it's applications - Chapter 10 / 11](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxzYWVlZG9vbjF8Z3g6N2JmM2Y5YWEzMmRlNWUzNw)
-## Graph Theory
+## Basic Graphs
 - A simple graph $G=(V(G),E(G))$ with $p$ vertices and $q$ edges consists of a vertex set( or node set) $V(G)= \{v_1, .. v_p\}$ and an edge set $E(G) = \{e_1, ..e_q\}$
-- each edge os an unordered pair of vertices
+- each edge is an unordered pair of vertices
 - An edge $e = \{uv\}$, is also denoted by $uv$ or $vu$
 - The vertices in an edge $e$ are it's endpoints (or endnodes or endvertices) and $e$ is said to connect $u$ and $v$
 - An edge is said to be incident to it's endpoints